 Can I pick up my online order in-store?

 Yes, and better yet, it’s free!
 Select “In-Store Pick Up (OTTAWA/GATINEAU)” at checkout as your shipping option.
 You will still be required to fill out a shipping address on the first page of checkout, but free in-store pick up will be provided as an option on the following page with additional shipping options.
-Once your order has been fulfilled, you will have 10 days to pick up your order in store.

 Can I send my order as a gift?
 Will be gift wrapped?